As coronavirus cases continue to rise, some national lockdown measures have returned.

 First Minister of Scotland Nicola Sturgeon confirmed the same rule will be in place for Scotland from Friday, along with a series of measures to restrict social contact.

 The 10pm curfew was announced for Wales by First Minister Mark Drakeford.
 Alcohol sales from supermarkets and off-licenses will also have to stop at 10pm.

 This came after First Minister of Northern Ireland Arlene Foster placed restrictions on socialising in the Six Counties, banning gatherings inside people’s homes and bringing in the ‘rule of six’ for meetings in gardens.

 It’s also now compulsory in England for staff in shops, pubs and restaurants to wear face coverings, as it already was in Scotland.

 Mr Johnson said that without palpable progress in fighting the virus with vaccines, treatments and mass testing, these measures would remain in place for six months.

-Here, we explain what is and isn’t open across the UK.
+Here, Which? explains the new rules and reveals what is and isn’t open across the UK.